 - Global Knowledge finds that the average cloud computing professional in the U.S. pulls in $160,000, adding: “…IT decision-makers are struggling to find qualified candidates for cloud job openings.”

-- A Cloud architect, in particular enjoy even higher annual pay, with ZipRecruiter reporting average salary nationwide at more than $153,000 and ranging from $89,000 to as high as $210,000.
+- What about a cloud architect’s salary?
+Cloud architects enjoy even higher annual pay, with ZipRecruiter reporting average salary nationwide at more than $153,000 and ranging from $89,000 to as high as $210,000.

 What are the highest-paying cloud salaries?